gabrielwright1/advanced-react/frontend/Notes.md

 -   Create an @font-face selector for font details
 -   Within the body, set the font-family with our new font, and the '-app' autocompletion font stack as the fallback
 -   Apply the styles by adding a <GlobalStyles /> component to the page

+# Visualizing Router Changes

+Instances where we hook into the Router:

+-   Listen for events
+-   Programmatically change the page

+Package for loader animation:

+-   NProgress